Wall-Go/WallGo/docs/source/faqs.rst

 - **What is the parameter fieldCount?**

-    This is the number of scalar fields that participates *actively* in the phase transition, and are described in the effective potential.
+    This is the number of scalar fields that the effective potential depends on.
-    For example, if the Standard Model is coupled to a gauge singlet, and the phase transition is two-step, fieldCount = 2.
-If the singlet would only give a radiative correction to the effective potential, and the phase transition is one-step, fieldCount = 1.
+    For example, if the Standard Model is coupled to a gauge singlet scalar, and the phase transition is two-step, fieldCount = 2.
+If the singlet would only give a radiative correction to the effective potential, and the phase transition is one-step, it is possible to either integrate the singlet out, or set it to zero, in which case fieldCount = 1.
+Alternatively, you could always keep the singlet in the potential and keep fieldCount = 2.

 - **What is the msqVacuum in the Particle definition?**